adonisjs/v5-docs/content/guides/http/context.md

 ### Using getters and macros

-You can also use getters and macros for adding custom properties to the `ctx` object.
+You can also use getters and macros to add custom properties to the `ctx` object.
 In the previous example, we added an **instance property** to the `ctx` object.
 However, getters and macros add the property on the **prototype of the class**.

 Also, there is no need to create a middleware this time since you need to define the macros/getters only once, and they are available for all the instances of the HttpContext class.